-- 1. Students must first apply to the Graduate School for admission for the Summer semester, designating Nursing as their preferred major. - 2.
+- 1. Students must first apply to the Graduate School for admission, designating Nursing as their preferred major. - 2.
 Students should simultaneously apply for the graduate nursing program of their choice via the "Nursing Program Applications" link on the Department of Nursing's webpage, being mindful of the deadlines for both the Graduate School and the Department of Nursing.